 |Besides the fact that you're a high school history teacher, what else about you professionally is there to know?|

-Since 1999, I have worked as an Adjunct Instructor for HIST 151 & 152, first through Northern State University [Aberdeen], then South Dakota School of Mines [Rapid City], and currently Black Hills State University [Spearfish].
+Since 1999, I have worked as an Adjunct Instructor for HIST 151 & 152 through Northern State University [Aberdeen], South Dakota School of Mines [Rapid City], and Black Hills State University [Spearfish].
 In 2003, I was invited to review an upcoming edition of John Garraty's The American Nation, one of the foremost United States history [survey] college textbooks out there.
-In 2010, I was selected as a reader/scorer for the College Board APUSH National Exam, and continued that function, hit and miss, through 2016.
+In 2010, I was selected as a reader/scorer for the College Board APUSH National Exam, and continued that function, hit and miss, through 2019.
 I traveled to Louisville, Kentucky, and had the wonderful opportunitywhen we weren't reading essaysto dialogue and exchange ideas with fellow high school APUSH teachers and college history professors from around the country.
-I was nominated for the 2012 National History Teacher of the Year Award, sponsored by the Gilder Lehrman Institute of American History.
+I was nominated for the 2012 National History Teacher of the Year Award sponsored by the Gilder Lehrman Institute of American History.
 A couple years later, I was identified as one of ten "Teachers of Distinction" in the Rapid City School District.
-Some former students [22 as of 2017] designated as "Distinguished Scholars" [top five percent of the city's graduating class] have made me feel like a million bucks at the Rapid City Public School Foundation's "Evening of Excellence" various years since the inaugural event in 2001.
+Some former students [30 as of 2020] designated as "Distinguished Scholars" [top five percent of the city's graduating class] have made me feel like a million bucks at the Rapid City Public School Foundation's "Evening of Excellence" various years since the inaugural event in 2001.

-Over the years, I've participated in some district curriculum projects and in-house committee work, served as clinical faculty for Project SELECT, taken my turn as National Honor Society faculty representative, and spent time as department chair, although I fully admit I've never gotten a real big kick out of any of that business.
+Over the years, I've participated in some district curriculum projects and in-house committee work, served as clinical faculty for Project SELECT and hosted student teachers, taken my turn as National Honor Society faculty representative, spent time as department chair, and filled a member spot on the RCAS AP Leadership Team, although I fully admit I've never gotten a real big kick out of any of that business.
 My involvement has been motivated purely by sense of professional responsibility.
-Of course, that fact did not in any way diminish my efforts, but the biggest smiles on my face [professionally] happen as a result of direct interaction with kids.
+Of course, that fact did not in any way diminish my efforts in those various roles, but the biggest smiles on my face [professionally] happen as a result of direct interaction with kids.
 I also enjoy researching history and writing about it.
 Some of my articles have been published here and there, nothing big.

 |What sources have provided you the most professional growth?|